observIQ/monitoring-dashboard-samples/alerts/memcached-gke/README.md

 # Alerts for Memcached in GKE

-## High Evictions
+## High evictions alert

-if `memcached_items_evicted_total/counter` increases by 1 or more that shows that items are being evicted due to high memory usage and should be a cause for concern.
+If the number of evicted items increases by 1 or more that shows that items are being evicted due to high memory usage, which could indicate not enough memory, or too many objects being inserted.

-## No Connections
+## No connections alert

-if `memcached_current_connections/gauge` reaches 0 that should be cause for concern because memcached should always have at least 1 connection.
+If the number of connections reaches 0, there are no applications connected to Memcached, which may indicate a network issue between your application and Memcached.

 ### Creating notification Channels and User Labels